)

 If you still have questions about OTTO, we have answers for you.
 Here’s what to know about this company and what it offers.

-Yes, OTTO is a legitimate company.
-It connects third-party partners with people seeking new auto, home, or pet insurance coverage.
+No. OTTO isn’t a legit company for comparing insurance quotes.
+It’s a lead-generation site that connects third-party partners with people seeking new auto, homeowners, or pet insurance coverage.
+It shares your contact information.

 OTTO uses a lead-generation business model to connect its users with partner insurers.
 When you submit your personal information to OTTO, you consent to receive calls, texts, and emails from its partners.
 Some may provide car insurance quotes.